Avaiga/taipy-doc/docs/manuals/core/concepts/execution-flow.md

 # Multiple Scenario Execution

-Let’s continue with the previous example by creating a second scenario from the same config.
+Let’s continue with the previous example by creating a second scenario from the same configuration.
 Let’s call it **Scenario 2**.
 In the case of two scenarios instantiated from the same configuration, what could be the impact of executing **scenario 1** over the execution of **scenario 2**.